-- 1. Adult tournaments.
+- Adult tournaments.
 With the exception of the following, all adult participants must hold USBC membership or purchase associate membership prior to participation.
-An adult may apply for associate membership by paying National dues (\$10) plus the dues known to be charged by the state and local association the bowler is joining. - a.
+An adult may apply for associate membership by paying National dues (\$13) plus state and local dues. - a.
 A moral support tournament (See Rule 301a). - b.
 Tournaments that allow a participation fee of \$5.
 Payment of the fee prior to participation entitles the entrant to participate in that specific tournament only and subjects the bowler to the USBC rules and jurisdiction for that tournament.
 Participants who pay the participation fee are not eligible for USBC awards. - 2.
 Youth tournaments.
-Prior to bowling all youth must have a current USBC Youth Membership. - a.
-A youth may apply for Standard membership by paying National dues (\$4). - Scholastic or Collegiate competitions may allow non-USBC members to participate.
+Prior to bowling, all youth must have a current USBC Youth Membership. - a.
+A youth may apply for Standard membership by paying National dues (\$4). - b.
+Scholastic or Collegiate competitions may allow non-USBC members to participate.

-Only entrants who are USBC members before participation in the tournament are eligible for USBC awards
+Only entrants who are USBC members before participation in the tournament are eligible for USBC awards.